homelabos/homelabos/docs/setup/installation.md

 ## Debugging

+### Ansible Warnings
-## [WARNING] Ansible is in a world writable directory (../HomelabOS), ignoring it as an ansible.cfg source.

-Run `chmod 775 HomelabOS/` against the HomelabOS folder.
+If you get `[WARNING] Ansible is in a world writable directory (../HomelabOS), ignoring it as an ansible.cfg source` run `chmod 775 HomelabOS/` against the HomelabOS folder.

+### Bad Gateway

+If Traefik returns a page that just says `Bad Gateway`, that usually means DNS and everything is correct, but the service itself is having problems.
+SSH into the server and run `systemctl status SERVICE_NAME` replacing SERVICE_NAME with the service you are interested in.
+This should show you any relevant Docker logs.
+If you want more detail from a specific container, you can tail the logs of that container.
+Find the containar name with `docker ps | grep SERVICENAME` then access the logs with `docker logs -f --tail 500 CONTAINERNAME`.

 ### 404